-What to bring to uni
+Moving to uni

-Tips for packing
+Tips for packing:

 - Put light items in big boxes – packing heavy items in large boxes makes them very difficult to move